patrickfung/okta.github.io/_source/_posts/2017-06-13-add-authentication-angular-pwa.md

 layout: blog_post
 title: 'Add Authentication to Your Angular PWA'
 author: mraible
-description: "In this article, I'll show you how you can lock down a Spring Boot app, then use a modern authentication protocol, in this case OpenID Connect (OIDC), to authenticate and gain access to its APIs."
+description: "In this article, I'll show you how you can lock down a Spring Boot app, then use a modern authentication protocol, in this case, OpenID Connect (OIDC), to authenticate and gain access to its APIs."
 tweets:
   - "Want to add user authentication to a Spring Boot + Angular app?
 This tutorial will hook you up!"
-  - "Spring Boot + Angular + PWA goodness + Okta = 💙 - happy authenticating y'all!"
+  - "Spring Boot + Angular + PWA goodness + Okta = 💙!
+Happy authenticating y'all!"
 tags: [pwa, progressive web app, angular, typescript, oidc, spring boot, java]
 ---

-You're developing a Progressive Web Application (PWA) and your service worker and web app manifest are working swimmingly.
-You've even taken the time to deploy it to a server with HTTPS and you're feeling pretty good about  things.
+You're developing a Progressive Web Application (PWA), and your service worker and web app manifest are working swimmingly.
+You've even taken the time to deploy it to a server with HTTPS, and you're feeling pretty good about things.
 But wait, you don't have any way of knowing who your users are!
 Don't you want to provide them with an opportunity to authenticate and tell you who they are?
 Once you know who they are, you can give them all kinds of personalization options, inspire them to ❤️ your app, and maybe even support your work!

-In this article, I'll show you how you can lock down a Spring Boot app, then use a modern authentication protocol, in this case OpenID Connect (OIDC), to authenticate and gain access to its APIs.
+In this article, I'll show you how you can lock down a Spring Boot app, then use a modern authentication protocol, in this case, OpenID Connect (OIDC), to authenticate and gain access to its APIs.

 ## Secure Your Spring Boot App

 You might've heard that [Stormpath joined forces with Okta](https://www.okta.com/blog/2017/03/stormpath-welcome-to-Okta/) a few months ago (February 2017).
 Since the transition, we've been working hard to make the Stormpath SDKs work with Okta's API.
-The good news is we've made great progress!
+The good news is we've made significant progress!

 In this example, you'll use Okta's Spring Boot Starter to add security to a Spring Boot app.
-Then I'll show you how you can use OIDC and Okta's Angular SDK in an Angular app to login and get data from the Spring Boot app.
+Then I'll show you how you can use OIDC and Okta's Angular SDK in an Angular app to log in and get data from the Spring Boot app.

 I recently created a Spring Boot app that provides a list of good beers, based on a pre-populated list.
 It filters out less-than-great beers and displays them in an Angular UI that displays the first animated GIF (from Giphy) that matches the beer name.